Outer Bounds on the CEO Problem with Privacy Constraints: Conclusions and Open Problems

 In this work, we have investigated an outer bound on the rate-distortion-leakage region for the CEO problem in the presence of Eve.
 As a special case where the log-loss distortion measure is used at the CEO, we have shown that the inner and outer bounds of the model without SI at Eve are exactly tight.
 Also, we have derived an outer bound for the model where SI is available at Eve and shown that the outer bound is close to the inner bound but not yet tight in general.
-As a direction for future research, the characterization of the tight bound remains open for both quadratic and log-loss distortion in the model with SI at Eve.
-Investigating and establishing the tight bound for this model is of significant interest.